-Take a short 30 min drive to visit South Australia’s oyster haven in spectacular Coffin Bay.
+Take a short 30-minute drive to visit South Australia’s oyster haven in spectacular Coffin Bay.
 Oyster farm tours at Coffin Bay Oyster HQ sample some of the tastiest oysters in the state.
 You can even try shucking your own!

-Or take a day-long Seafood, Wine and Nature Tour to taste what Coffin Bay is all about.
-Or pick up a dozen of fresh oysters, a shucking knife and pair them with a lovely bottle of unwooded Chardonnay for a feast on the senses.
+Or take a day-long Coffin Bay Seafood, Wine and Nature Tour to taste what Coffin Bay is all about.
+Or pick up a dozen of fresh oysters with a shucking knife and pair them with a lovely bottle of unwooded Chardonnay for a feast on the senses.

-A true hidden gem, Coffin Bay National Park is brimming with sand dunes, pristine beaches, and authentic coastal wilderness.
+A true hidden gem in Port Lincoln, Coffin Bay National Park is brimming with sand dunes, pristine beaches, and authentic coastal wilderness.

 If secluded 4WD camping isn’t on your agenda, Yangie campground is a good spot for 2WD vehicles.
 There are a few enjoyable walks around the campground with easy trails and nice views.
 Admittedly not the most spectacular, but still worth checking out.

 Point Avoid and Golden Island Lookout can be easily reached from the park entrance or from Yangie Bay.
 Here, you’ll be spoiled with magical island views.
 Alternatively, spend a day at Almonta Beach and enjoy some of the whitest sand and bluest water on the Eyre Peninsula.
 A great spot for fishing, swimming, or just hanging out!